 Chair, Department of Public Policy and Administration

-The mission of the MPA program at West Chester University is to provide high quality accessible public service education for a diverse group of emerging and existing public service leaders.
+The mission of the department of Public Policy and Administration at West Chester University is to provide high quality accessible public service education for a diverse group of emerging and existing public service leaders.
 Our program prepares students to manage and lead across boundaries of the public, nonprofit and private sectors.
 A community of accomplished scholars and practitioners instructs and mentors students in pursuing the public interest with accountability and transparency; serving professionally with competence, efficiency, and objectivity; acting ethically to uphold the public trust; and demonstrating respect, equity, and fairness in dealings with citizens and fellow public servants.
-The MPA program, with its affiliated Center for Social and Economic Policy Research, provides community access to faculty expertise, applied scholarship, and guidance in the practice of public affairs, administration, and policy.
+The PPA department, with its affiliated Center for Social and Economic Policy Research, provides community access to faculty expertise, applied scholarship, and guidance in the practice of public affairs, administration, and policy.

-In support of the University and Department Missions, the MPA program provides public, nonprofit and private sector employers with leaders, managers and analysts who are able:
+In support of the University and Department Missions, both the MPA and DPA programs provide public, nonprofit and private sector employers with leaders, managers and analysts who are able:

 Anne Okelo, a 2010 graduate of the Master of Public Administration Program

 secured funding in excess of $35,000.00 to construct a well that now provides her village of Angiro, Kenya access to fresh water.
 A documentary of Anne's story titled, "Well of Dreams" can be previewed here.